BRUNOSolutions/Awesome10XerProductivity/README.md

 ## Awesome Principles For Building a 10X-er Culture

-The outline of this curated list began as a [NewStack blog post](https://thenewstack.io/7-principles-and-10-tactics-to-make-you-a-10x-developer/).
+The outlines of these two curated lists actually began their lives as a [NewStack blog post](https://thenewstack.io/7-principles-and-10-tactics-to-make-you-a-10x-developer/).

 ### Principle 1: Speed